1. Insuring a home for its real estate value rather than for the cost of rebuilding.

 When real estate prices go down, some homeowners may think they can reduce the amount of insurance on their home.
 But insurance is designed to cover the cost of rebuilding, not the sales price of the home.
 You should make sure that you have enough coverage to completely rebuild your home and replace your belongings—no matter what the real estate market is doing.

 A better way to save: Raise your deductible.
 An increase from $500 to $1,000 could save up to 25 percent on your premium payments.

 If you live in a disaster-prone area, your insurance policy may have a separate deductible for damage from major disasters, so be sure you take this into account when considering whether to raise your standard homeowners deductible.

 2. Selecting an insurance company by price alone.

 It is important to choose a company with competitive prices.
 But be sure the insurer you choose is financially sound and provides good customer service.

 Damage from flooding is not covered under standard homeowners and renters insurance policies.
 Coverage is available from the National Flood Insurance Program (NFIP), as well as from some private insurance companies.
-You may not be aware you’re at risk for flooding, but keep in mind that 25 percent of all flood losses occur in low risk areas.
-Furthermore, yearly weather patterns—spring runoff from melting winter snows, for example—can cause flooding.
+You may not be aware you’re at risk for flooding, but keep in mind that 25 percent of all flood losses occur in low-risk areas.

 A better way to save: Before purchasing a home, check with the NFIP to determine whether a property is situated in a flood zone; if so, you may want to consider a less risky area.
 If you are already living in a designated flood zone, look at mitigation efforts that can reduce your risk of flood damage and consider purchasing flood insurance.
 Additional information on flood insurance can be found at www.FloodSmart.gov.